clivewalkden/go-wasabi-cleanup/README.md

 This executable automatically cleans up old files outside the given compliance timeframes.

 ## Run
-`go run cmd/main.go`
+`go run cmd/main.go clean`

-To run with additional debugging output run with the `-v` flag
+To run with additional debugging output run with the `--version` flag

+`go run cmd/main.go clean --verbose`

+If you want to check without actually deleting any files you can pass the `--dryrun` flag

-`go run cmd/main.go -v`
+`go run cmd/main.go clean --dryrun`

 ## Config file